It seems like such a very strange thing to be looking at. I was diagnosed in April of 1980.

 I also don’t know if you go through these stages in the order listed either.

 If I had to decide which stage I’m in right now, I would say it would be bargaining.
-You know, like I’ll eat this or that just one more time, then I’ll be “good”.
-Even when I know the impact on my blood sugar will be not good.
+You know, like I’ll eat this or that just one more time, then I’ll be “good.”
+Even when I know the impact on my blood sugar will not be good.
 But I do it anyway.
 Why?
 I don’t understand the things I do much of the time.

 I really think that this journey through grief and denial will be very beneficial for me, but also very difficult to deal with.